Lucyjpjones/wean-cuisine/testing.md

 - Serve images in next-gen formats;

-  I tried converting my images to JPEG 2000 as suggested, however, the images were not loading as they are not accessible on certain browsers.
+  I tried converting my images to JPEG 2000 as suggested, however, the images were not loading due to their limitations of only working on certain browsers.
 Therefore I have kept my image in a PNG and JPG format.

 #### Responsive Design